Learn how to cook Jerusalem artichokes or sunchokes, a funny-looking yet healthy and delicious root vegetable.

 - Preheat the oven to 400°F/ 200°C while you soak the Jerusalem artichokes.
 Line a baking sheet with parchment paper.

 - Soak Jerusalem artichokes (Note 1): Place them in a large bowl and cover them with cold water.
 Soak them for 20 minutes.
-Scrub them with a brush under running water, and ensure that all the dirt is removed.
+Scrub them with a brush under running water, and ensure that all the dirt is removed.1 lb Jerusalem artichokes / 450 g

 - Cut: Halve the smaller sunchokes and quarter the larger ones.
 Place them on the prepared baking sheet.

-- Season: Sprinkle the tubers with 2 tablespoons olive oil, ½ teaspoon fine sea salt, ¼ teaspoon pepper, ½ teaspoon red pepper flakes (or to taste), and 1 sprig of finely chopped rosemary (or ½ teaspoon dried rosemary).
-Toss well to coat the vegetables.
+- Season: Sprinkle the tubers with olive oil, salt, pepper, red pepper flakes (or to taste), and rosemary.
+Toss well to coat the vegetables.2 tablespoons extra-virgin olive oil + ½ teaspoon fine sea salt + ¼ teaspoon ground black pepper + ½ teaspoon red pepper flakes + 1 sprig rosemary (or ½ teaspoon dried rosemary).

 - Roast the Jerusalem artichokes for about 25-30 minutes until they are tender on the inside and slightly crispy around the edges.